Robustly Safe Compilation or, Efficient, Provably Secure Compilation: Introduction

-These examples not only illustrate the expressiveness of safety properties, but also show that safety properties are quite \emph{coarse-grained}: they are only concerned with (sequences of) relevant events like calls to specific functions, changes to specific heap variables, inputs, and outputs.
-They do not specify or constrain how the program computes between these events, leaving the programmer and the compiler considerable flexibility in optimizations.
+These examples not only illustrate the expressiveness of safety properties, but also show that safety properties as we capture here are quite \emph{coarse-grained}, since they are only concerned with (sequences of) relevant events like calls to specific functions, changes to specific heap variables, inputs, and outputs.
+In the model of observable events that we use, we can see that safety properties do not specify or constrain how the program computes between these events, leaving the programmer and the compiler considerable flexibility in optimizations.
+This gives us confidence in the model of events we choose.
 However, safety properties are not a panacea for security, and there are security properties that are not safety.
 For example, noninterference~\cite{TSInfoFlow,zdancewicThesis}, the standard information flow property, is not safety.
 Nonetheless, many interesting security properties are safety.
 In fact, many non-safety properties including noninterference can be conservatively approximated as safety properties~\cite{seinfl}.
 Hence, safety properties are a meaningful goal to pursue for secure compilation.

 \subparagraph{\mf{Robustness.}} We often want to reason about properties of a component of interest that hold irrespective of any other components the component interacts with.
 These other components may be the libraries the component is linked against, or the language runtime.
 Often, these surrounding components are modelled as the \emph{program context} whose hole the component of interest fills.
-From a security perspective, the context represents the attacker in the threat model.
 When the component of interest links to a context, we have a whole program that can run.
 A property holds \emph{robustly} for a component if it holds in \emph{any} context that the component of interest can be linked to.

+From a security perspective, the context represents the attacker in the threat model we consider.
+The implications of this fact are that the attacker's power is limited to what can be expressed by the language semantics.
+Concretely, all of the attackers we consider have no control over the code section of the component and they cannot tamper with the protection mechanisms the compiler uses.

 \paragraph{Robust Safety Preservation as a Compiler Property} A compiler attains robustly safe compilation or {\rscomp} if it maps any source component that has a safety property \emph{robustly} to a compiled component that has the \emph{same} safety property robustly.
 Thus, safety has to hold robustly in the target language, which often does not have the powerful abstractions (e.g., typing) that the source language has.
 Hence, the compiler must insert enough defensive runtime checks into the compiled code to prevent the more powerful \emph{target} contexts from launching attacks (violations of safety properties) that source contexts could not launch.
 This is unlike correct compilation, which either considers only those target contexts that behave like source contexts~\cite{pils,compocompcert,compocompcert2} or considers only whole programs~\cite{Leroy-Compcert-CACM}.